 MIPI results interpretation

-The median overall survival is the time after which 50% of patients died, and 50% of them survived.
-Therefore, for the low risk category, the median overall survival was not achieved, as 60% of patients survived in the five following years.
-The MCL non-Hodgkin's lymphoma survival rate is essential in the prognostic assessment of the patient.
+The median total survival is the time after which 50% of patients died, and 50% of them survived.
+Therefore, if low-risk is calculated, the median survival rate is not achieved, as 60% of patients survived in the five following years.

 How to use the MIPI calculator?